-Take Interstate 5 to exit 68.
-Turn east onto US highway 12 and continue for 30 miles to Morton and state highway 7.
-Take highway 7 North to a junction in the small town of Elbe.
-Turn right and follow this road through Ashford into Rainier National Park.
+Take Interstate 5 north to Exit 68 and turn east onto US highway 12 and continue for 30 miles to Morton and State Highway 7.
+Take SH 7 North to a junction in the small town of Elbe.
+Turn right and follow this road through Ashford into Mount Rainier National Park.
 There are signs for Mt.
 Rainier National Park at nearly every junction.

-Once inside the park, follow the main road to Longmire and continue East past the turn off to Paradise and onto Steven's Canyon Road.
+Once inside the park, follow the main road east to Longmire and continue east past the turn off to Paradise and onto Steven's Canyon Road.
 Unicorn Peak is in the Tatoosh Range south of Mt.
 Rainier.
-The standard route begins at the Snow Lake Trailhead on Steven's Canyon Road. about 3 miles East of Reflection Lakes.
+The standard route begins at the Snow Lake Trailhead on Steven's Canyon Road which is about 1.5 miles east of Reflection Lakes.
 Note the Steven's Canyon Road typically doesn't open until around Memorial Day and closes at the first major snowfall of the season usually in mid-October.
 If the road is closed, you can park at the Narada Falls pull out on the east side of the road just before the turnoff for the Paradise Loop Road.
 A short but steep 200 foot hike to the east gets you to the Stevens Canyon Road which you can then walk to the Snow Lake trailhead.

 A popular route variation is to combine Unicorn Peak with several others in the Tatoosh Range and do a traverse.
 Experienced hikers will be able to bag Stevens Peak, Unicorn Peak, Castle Peak, Pinnacle Peak, Plummer Peak and Eagle Peak in one long day.
 Click here for more information on the Tatoosh Traverse.